margaretmf/margaretmf.github.io/creativewriting.md

 Mr. Time, heaven, coming down to earth
 Stopping a delay

+He knows just where you are.
+He steps over stones to get you to where you need to be.

 **Literary Allusion to Shakespeare**

 The waltz of the unvierse
-the emeting and greeting of
+the meeting and greeting of

 <br>